seatable/seatable-admin-docs/manual/docker/Python-Runner/Update SeaTable Python Runner.md

 docker pull seatable/seatable-faas-scheduler:latest
 ```

+**Please note: Check Docker version is 20.10.10 or greater before deploying FAAS Scheduler version 2.3 or greater**

 ### Restart the service

 Enter into the installation directory, and restart the service by docker-compose commad